-- 1. Start the Lenovo Vantage program from the Start menu. - 2.
-Click Hardware Settings → Power. - 3.
-Locate the Always On USB section and follow the instructions on the screen to make your preferred setting.
+- For Windows 7: Start the Power Manager program.
+Click the Global Power Settings tab, and then follow the instructions on the screen to make your preferred setting. - For Windows 10: Start the Lenovo Vantage program.
+Click Hardware Settings → Power.
+Locate the Always On USB section and then follow the instructions on the screen to make your preferred setting.